stackbit-projects/adorable-iron-87792/src/pages/posts/2021/on-the-importance-of-humour-at-work.md

 > "Laughter is like a human bird song, it's how we connect with people"

+There is no prescribed way that this manifests in your working life.
+Teams develop their own social norms and behaviours, I've worked in teams that were quiet, I've worked in teams that have been described as chaotic - but underlying all is those teams found humour and joy in their lives at work, and actively sought it out.

 **Be the change you want to see - build up that super power, be your authentic self and use it to better outcomes.**